-Under the 2009 Local Authority SORP, significant changes to the accounting treatment for Council Tax and National Non-Domestic Rates (NNDR) have also been introduced and have resulted in prior year adjustments to the Statement of Accounts.
+Under the 2009 Local Authority SORP, significant changes to the accounting treatment for Council Tax and National Non-Domestic Rates (NNDR) have also been introduced.

 The SORP 2009 clarifies for the first time the agency arrangements between the Council and its major precepting Authorities in terms of collection of Council Tax.
 Apart from the Council's share of council tax transactions, the Council's accounts now only reflect the effects of timing differences between the collection of council tax attributable to major precepting bodies and the paying it across to those authorities, rather than the totals of these transactions.
-This led to a downwards restatement of the 2008/09 Council Tax debtor and creditor figures by £0.240m.

 Also under the agency arrangements, NNDR income is not classed as income of the Council and is therefore not included in the Income and Expenditure Account.
 Similarly the NNDR debtor and creditor balances with taxpayers are not assets and liabilities of the Council and have not been recognised in the Balance Sheet.
 The Council's accounts instead include a debtor balance relating to the difference between the cash collected from NNDR taxpayers and the amount paid to Central Government at the Balance Sheet date.
-The 2008/09 debtor and creditor balances have been reduced accordingly by £0.196m.